Frequently Asked Questions (FAQ’s)

 When is the deadline for submitting a proposal to the Call for Proposals?

-The original proposal submission deadline is Thursday, October 31, 2019 at 5:00pm Eastern Standard Time.
+The proposal deadline as been extended from October 31 to November 7, 2022 5pm ET.
 All proposals must be submitted by this date and time.
 No exceptions

 Do I need to be an AAS member to submit a proposal to the AAS-in-Asia Call for Proposals?